techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Read only.
 Returns whether the element is enabled in the hierarchy / by itself, respectively.
 If an element itself is enabled, but one of its ancestors are disabled, the element is considered disabled in the hierarchy.

+When an element is disabled in hierarchy, the `:disabled` USS pseudo-class is applied, and the element does not respond to clicks.

 ```
 void SetEnabled(bool enabled)
 ```